cbogezi/cbogezi.github.io/about.md

 permalink: /about/
 ---

 I perform interdisciplinary research on wildlife conservation issues and am actively searching for applied conservation program opportunities.
 [Reach out](http://wwww.carolbogezi/contact) if you need help.

 ### More Information

-I recently graduated with my PhD from [University of Washington-Seattle](http:/www.uw.edu) School of Environment and Forest Sciences [SEFS](http://www.cfr.washington.edu/).
+I graduated with my PhD in Wildlife Science from [University of Washington-Seattle](http:/www.uw.edu) School of Environment and Forest Sciences [SEFS](http://www.cfr.washington.edu/).
 My Urban Ecology lab advisor [Dr. John Marzluff](http://apps.sefs.uw.edu/Public/People/FacultyProfile.aspx?PID=10) secured a grant for the ["Feasibility of a Wolf Economy"](https://reeis.usda.gov/web/crisprojectpages/0232727-feasibility-of-a-wolf-economy-for-washington.html) that formed the basis of my dissertation.

 In 2016, the [Bullitt Foundation](http://www.bullitt.org) awarded me their 10th annual Environmental Leadership prize.
 The Bullitt prize is a huge honor for me and encourages me to continue investing my energy and efforts in conservation, environment, and education.

 Following the Bullitt prize award, the *Sunday Monitor* newspaper named me one of the "Top 40 Women Under 40" in my home country of Uganda.

 ### Recent Talks / Conferences
+**2020**

+**2019**
+- May - invited keynote speaker for STEM (science, technology, engineering, and mathematics) Career Fair) at Sammamish High School, Bellevue, WA

 **2018**
 - July - presented *“The role of landscape connectivity features in cougar-human interactions in exurban areas”* at [Society for Conservation GIS](https://www.scgis.org/), Monterey, CA
 - May - invited keynote speaker for [STEM (science, technology, engineering, and mathematics) Career Fair](https://bsd405.org/sammamish/2018/05/stem-career-fair/) at Sammamish High School, Bellevue, WA